neoforged/Documentation/docs/datastorage/capabilities.md

 NeoForge already handles common cases such as chunk load/unloads and block entity creation/removal, but other cases need to be handled explicitly by modders.
 For example, modders must invalidate capabilities in the following cases:
-- If the configuration of a capability-providing block entity changes.
+- If a previously returned capability is no longer valid.
 - If a capability-providing block (without a block entity) is placed or changes state, by overriding `onPlace`.
 - If a capability-providing block (without a block entity) is removed, by overriding `onRemove`.

 For a plain block example, refer to the `ComposterBlock.java` file.

-For more information, refer to the javadoc of `IBlockCapabilityProvider`.
+For more information, refer to the javadoc of [`IBlockCapabilityProvider`][block-cap-provider].

 ## Registering capabilities
 A capability _provider_ is what ultimately supplies a capability.